lowercasecap/Vacation-Finder/README.md

-# Vacation-Finder
-This application scrapes data from various sources, stores it in a MySQL database, and provides a user-friendly interface to help you discover the lowest prices for your travel needs.

 Travel Bargain Finder
 Welcome to Travel Bargain Finder, your go-to application for finding the best deals on cruises, hotels, and flights.
 This application scrapes data from various sources, stores it in a MySQL database, and provides a user-friendly interface to help you discover the lowest prices for your travel needs.